Prices verified June 22, 2026

 Can I get out of the 12-month commitment if I'm unhappy?

 Not without paying for the full term.
-Cancellation requires calling WeightWatchers support, which will pause future months but does not refund the months you have prepaid or end the commitment early.
+Cancellation requires calling WeightWatchers support.
+They will pause future months but will not refund the months you have prepaid or end the commitment early.
 Your account remains active and billable until the 12-month term completes.

 Why isn't there a self-serve cancellation button?